 In the Vestd articles, our class of growth shares are called V shares.
 As growth shares, the V shares only share in the capital growth of the business from the point that they were issued.
 So, for example, if they are issued at a hurdle of £1 per share, then they will only share in any eventual net sale proceeds that are over and above £1 per share.
 This means that existing shareholders are only value diluted for growth from that point, rather than the existing worth of the company.

 The purpose for using growth shares as V shares is to limit the risk of a recipient of V shares being exposed to income tax on award of the shares.
 So long as the shares are issued at a “hurdle” that reflects what HMRC would see as an acceptable premium to the value of the company at the time, then they are only exposed to CGT on an eventual sale.
 Any dividends they receive, of course, would meet with the standard tax treatment for dividend income at the time.

 There are a few additional issues that should be understood.
 The valuation of a business for HMRC purposes is not an exact science.
 Furthermore, it is not possible to get HMRC to pre-approve a valuation for a company anymore, unless it is specifically for an EMI (government approved) option scheme for employees.
 Our in-house Valuations team can handle these valuations for our customers.

-Specialised accountants are used to carrying out valuations for these purposes, however, and have a good feel for what is likely to be unacceptable or acceptable to HMRC in due course.
-In some cases, depending on the nature of the company, a premium of 20-40% may be applied to the market value to reflect any “hope value” of the shares to reflect any "hope value", and thus further mitigate any risk of HMRC deciding at some point in the future that these shares had been undervalued at issue.
+In most cases, depending on the nature of the company, a premium of 20-40% may be applied to the market value to reflect any “hope value” of the shares to reflect any "hope value", and thus further mitigate any risk of HMRC deciding at some point in the future that these shares had been undervalued at issue.
 In a worst case scenario, if they so decided, they would charge income tax on any differential between the hurdle and their determined market price at the time.